 This ‘City of Lakes’ makes India’s must-see lists time and time again, attracting creativity-driven digital nomads yearly.
 It has a huge market for hostel stays alongside some more premium options.

 Known as ‘Valley of the Gods’ for its popularity as a Hindu retreat, Kullu has met newfound popularity as a workation destination for its nature-centric way of living.
-Rated Thrillopia’s top spot for Indian workations, the forests of Kullu make for the perfect pared back workspace.
+Considered to be one of India's top spot for workations, the forests of Kullu make for the perfect pared back workspace.

-The region only became accessible following Indian independence, so decades of remote standing have allowed its sublime woodlands and apple orchids to flourish.
+The region only became accessible following Indian independence, however decades of seclusion did allow its sublime woodlands and apple orchids to flourish.
 Downtime can be spent on a plethora of hiking routes throughout the Great Himalayan National Park.

 Though if hiking isn’t your thing - let's be honest, it isn’t for everyone - Kullu’s rivers offer a number of activities, from rafting to fishing.
 Don’t be put off by the uber-remote setting though, as Kullu’s position as a prime secluded workspace ensures it’s cabins have strong internet capabilities.